AUEB-BALab/ExamQuestionnaireScanner/README.md

 ## Dependencies
 The following packages are required for converting the scanned pdf files to images and for parsing the FormScanner output csv file:
 - [FormScanner](http://www.formscanner.org/) is a free and open source OMR (optical mark recognition) software for scanning and grading user-filled, multiple choice forms.
 The binary files of FormScanner are included in the ```lib``` directory of this repository and thus, it is not required to be manually installed.
+Our tool uses a modified Formscanner version 1.1.2 in which we fix a missing Maven dependency and modify the output filename.
+The source code for the modified version is available on [Sourceforge](https://sourceforge.net/u/agkortzis/formscanner/ci/1.1/tree/).
 - [ImageMagick](https://www.imagemagick.org/script/index.php) is a free open source application that can create, edit, compose, or convert bitmap images.
 For Debian/Ubuntu distributions install with ```sudo apt install imagemagick``` command.
 - [Python 3](https://www.python.org/) (or later)
 - [Java 6](https://www.oracle.com/technetwork/java/javase/downloads/index.html) (or later)